NativeScript/plugins/packages/biometrics/README.md

     	.catch((err) => this.set('status', `Biometric ID NOT OK: " + ${JSON.stringify(err)}`));
 ```

-For Android the encrypted result and vector would then be stored in your app and used the next time when signing in the user by calling the `verifyBiometric()` again:
+For Android the encrypted result and vector would then be stored in your app and used the next time when signing in the user by calling `verifyBiometric()` again:

 ####  Decrypting your secret